The-Monkeys-and-MAUD/monkeybones/README.md

 Working on a MonkeyBones project
 --------------------------------

-There are two ways that you might come into posession of a project that has been set up with MonkeyBones - either you set one up using MonkeyBones, or you cloned a git repo.
+There are two ways that you might come into posession of a project that has been set up with [MonkeyBones][10] - either you set it up or you cloned a git repo.
 Either way, once you have it, working on it is the same.

 Your project will obviously need to be served up using whatever webserver you usually use in your local dev environment so you'll need to know which folder to set as your webroot.
-You might also be new to some of the tools (like Grunt), so it's worth clarifying what's what.
+You might also be new to some of the tools (like [Grunt][6]), so it's worth clarifying what's what.

 If you open the project directory in your IDE, you'll see different folders and files depending on the tools you opted for.
-A basic front end project might look something like the image below if you're using Sublime.
+A basic front end project might look something like the image below if you're using [Sublime][24].